fibercrypto/skycoin-wiki/cipher.md

 ## Summary of Functionality

-Cipher is currently based on secp256k1 and SHA256
+Cipher is based on secp256k1 and SHA256.
+It uses the same encryption algorithm as Bitcoin.

 The package contains
 - public/private key generation